KirosG/MATH315/wk1.md

 ## Friday: R Markdown and Data dictionaries
 Goals:

+* Get your computer prepared for data analysis
 * Produce a reproducible document using R Markdown.
 * Understand how R markdown will be used to submit homework
 * Learn about the data set on Adolescents you will be using